-- o 30 vouchers to Catholic Charities to serve families in the following programs: - o Bakhita Empowerment Initiative; - Migration and Refugee Services; - o Sister Visitors Center; - Community Support Services; and - o Common Table Culinary Arts program; - 240 vouchers to Zora's Cradle, which provides case management, therapeutic services, and assistance with securing community-based resources to pregnant or post-partum women who are currently or at risk of experiencing homelessness; and - 37 vouchers to Louisville Metro Government's Office of Housing and Community Development to serve homeless families and others in crisis or in unstable housing at their 212 E. College St. location and including at 1515 Cypress St. - o 60 vouchers to Family Scholar House for their forthcoming Medical Center campus; - 10 vouchers to the Louisville Metro Police Department Victims Services;
+- o 10 vouchers to the Boys and Girls Haven's Independence Readiness Program, which provides intensive case management and life skills preparedness for foster youth aged 18 - 21 years old and who are transitioning out of residential programming, transitional living, or therapeutic foster care; - 10 vouchers to Louisville Metro Police Department Victims Services for the relocation of victims or witnesses of criminal activity; - 30 vouchers to Catholic Charities to serve families in the following programs: - o Bakhita Empowerment Initiative; - Migration and Refugee Services; - o Sister Visitors Center; - Community Support Services; and - o Common Table Culinary Arts program; - 10 vouchers to Zora's Cradle, which provides case management, therapeutic services, and assistance with securing community-based resources to pregnant or post-partum women who are currently or at risk of experiencing homelessness; and - 37 vouchers to Louisville Metro Government's Office of Housing and Community Development to serve homeless families and others in crisis or in unstable housing at their 212 E. College St. location and including at 1515 Cypress St.